tilt-dev/tilt-example-java/README.md

 We used [Spring Initializr](https://start.spring.io/) to bootstrap the project, then added Docker & Kubernetes configs for running it in Kubernetes.

+To run these examples, you should also have:
+- javac (a JDK)
+- unzip
+- rsync
+- python

 ## Fastest Deployment

 This progression of examples shows how to start, and incrementally update